Curtis LeMay: Cultural legacy

 According to Michael S. Sherry, "Few American military officers of this century have been more feared, reviled, and ridiculed than Curtis E. LeMay."
 According to Fred Kaplan:Dr. Strangelove, Stanley Kubrick's 1964 film about nuclear-war plans run amok, is widely heralded as one of the greatest satires in American political or movie history. ...
 It was no secret—it would have been obvious to many viewers in 1964—that General Ripper looked a lot like Curtis LeMay, the cigar-chomping, gruff-talking general."

-University of Notre Dame Professor Dan Lindley points out parallels between LeMay and the characters of Buck Turgidson and Jack D. Ripper in Stanley Kubrick's Dr. Strangelove, including close paraphrasing of statements by LeMay.
+University of Notre Dame professor Dan Lindley points out parallels between LeMay and the characters of Buck Turgidson and Jack D. Ripper in Stanley Kubrick's Dr. Strangelove, including close paraphrasing of statements by LeMay.

+Fletcher Knebel and Charles W. Bailey II, authors of the novel Seven Days in May (later to be a 1964 film starring Kirk Douglas), conducted interviews with LeMay who was angry with President John F. Kennedy for refusing to provide air support for the Cuban rebels in the Bay of Pigs Invasion.
+The character of General James Mattoon Scott was believed to have been inspired by both LeMay and General Edwin Walker.

-John Milius wrote a script about Le May's life for Robert Zemeckis but as of 2025 it has not been filmed.
+John Milius wrote a script about LeMay's life for American filmmaker Robert Zemeckis, but as of 2025 it has not been filmed.